A premapped and customizable interface

 - ALT2 + PUSH : [Load]

-Automatic adaptation of the color of the encoders LED according to the faders content
+• Automatic adaptation of the encoders color according to the faders content

 When changing fader pages, the color of the LED below the MFT's encoders adapt automatically to the type of content of the Eos faders.
 The ETC color code was tried to be respected as much as possible: golden yellow for Subs, green for Cue Lists, red for Grand Master, brown for Palettes and Presets, etc. (a bit difficult with the rather basic color of the MFT's LEDs).